scipipe/scipipe/README.md

 }
 ```

-Now, let's put this code example in a file `test.go` in a separate directory, and run it:
+And to see what it does, let's put the code in a file `test.go` and run it:

 ```bash
 [samuell test]$ go run test.go